 Creating MMPKs has additional licensing requirements compared to creating web maps.
 To create MMPKs, you must have the GIS Professional user type and use ArcGIS Pro.

-Configure a web map for offline use
+Prepare a web map for download

 - Ensure that the data meets the data requirements.